-GMs second generation Cruise is built with four individual Lidar sensors, making the vehicle much more aware of its surroundings.
-The extra sensors also increase the cars reaction time to events around it.
+GM’s second generation Cruise is built with four individual Lidar sensors, making the vehicle much more aware of its surroundings.
+The additional sensors also increase the cars reaction time to events around it.

 GMs team is actively mapping cities around the United States and has completed mapping the entire New York City area.
 However, it is up to each state as to when and which companies get a driverless permit.